 Before you start, you will need a Lux-Meter and a measuring tape; a calculator is helpful also.

-I have 3 lux meters, a cheap HS1010A, a SkyTronic LX-101 and a professional Hagner E4-X. They all show different numbers, but for throw I tend to use the SkyTronic.
-You could always get a cheap one and compare your numbers with numbers of other people.
+I have 3 lux meters, a cheap HS1010A, a SkyTronic LX-101 and a professional Hagner E4-X. They all show different numbers, but for throw I use the SkyTronic.
+You could always get a cheap one and compare your numbers with numbers of other people on forums like CPF, BLF or on Reddit.

 - I put the flashlight on something that is exactly 5 meters (16 feet 4.8504 inches) away from a wall, plus 2 or 3 cm (0.79 - 1.18 inches).